mattlockyer/omni-wallet/README.md

 1. User wants to make a transaction on Chain Y (target chain)
 1. App uses Omniwallet library to prepare intent and ask user to sign
 1. User signs intent (JSON) with wallet (from Chain X the source chain)
-1. App uses Omniwallet library to broadcast intent, signature and the user's publicKey/address to the Omniwallet contract
+1. App uses Omniwallet relayer to broadcast intent, signature and the user's publicKey/address to the Omniwallet contract
 1. Omniwallet contract verifies the user's publicKey/address from Chain X signed the intent
 1. Contract encodes the intent into a transaction hash for Chain Y
 1. Contract requests a signature from the NEAR Chain Signatures (NCS) contract